Annual statistics for the High Court 30 June 2020

 As at 30 June 2020, the number of active civil cases (awaiting hearing or judgment) was 2,776, a decrease of 69 cases (2%) compared to 2,845 active civil cases last year.

-High Court civil work was affected by COVID-19, particularly in the months March – June 2020.
-In respect of general proceedings, although filings reduced significantly in April and May, the average over the four months was consistent with the previous eight months.
-Disposals decreased, primarily because cases involving witnesses were not able to proceed when the country was in lockdown at alert levels 3 & 4.
+High Court civil work was affected by COVID-19, particularly in the months March - June 2020.
+In respect of general proceedings, although filings reduced significantly in April and May, the average over the 4 months was consistent with the previous 8 months.
+Disposals decreased, primarily because cases involving witnesses were not able to proceed when the country was in lockdown at Alert Levels 3 and 4.

 Cases involving historic abuse in state institutions